Compassionate Communities

 These non-profit organizations offer a range of programs and services to support people living with serious illnesses, including public education, volunteer services, grief support and, in some cases, residential hospice care.

+Interested in volunteering with your local palliative care or hospice society or know someone who might benefit from the programs they offer?
 Find a local palliative care or hospice society near you through the directory of the Alberta Hospice Palliative Care Association.

 How to get started